babeloff/systemd-pilot/README.md

 - Start, Stop, Restart services, show status
 - Create override configuration for any unit file using the edit button
 - Easy search.
 Just start typing and the app will find relevant services
-- Lightweight and easy on resources
+- Lightweight and easy on system resources (just a single Python script)
 - Available as deb, rpm, flatpak and AppImage
 - Full integration into GNOME desktop (libadwaita)